BridgingAISocietySummerSchools/Refreshments-Classifier/README.md

 ---

 **Prost!
-Enjoy discovering the rich beverage culture of Bavaria! 🍺🥨**
+Enjoy discovering authentic Bavarian beverages! 🍺🥨**

+*Experience the warmth and tradition of Bavaria, one recommendation at a time.*